navedosmani/SPFx-Room-Booking-/README.md

 # SPFx-Merged-Calendar
 A SPFx Merged Calendar React web-part.
 Aggregates different types of calendars; internal, external, graph, google using Full Calendar plugin.

+The journey started in March 2020 with just plain JS